-If you’ve been on your phone at all in the past two months, you’ve most likely seen everyone talking about a new show called Heated Rivalry.
-The Crave original series dropped on HBO in November and quickly caught the attention of audiences across the country for its undeniable chemistry and steamy scenes.
-But what truly sets it apart from other romantic dramas is how thoughtfully it portrays consent.
+If you’ve been online at all in the last two months, you’ve most likely seen everyone talking about a new show called Heated Rivalry.
+The Crave original series dropped on HBO in November and immediately hooked audiences from across the globe with powerful storylines and incredibly steamy scenes.
+But outside of being an impactful representation for the queer community, what truly sets Heated Rivalry apart from other romantic dramas is how thoughtfully it portrays consent between the two main characters.

 Consent is the Foundation

 Consent in Heated Rivalry is not just a box to be checked once and never mentioned again.
-During the second episode when Shane and Ilya are together for the first time, permission is explicitly asked for at almost every turn.
+When Shane Hollander and Ilya Rozanov have sex for the first time in the second episode, permission is explicitly asked for at almost every turn.
 Consent in the show isn’t rushed or implied.
-It’s present, ongoing, and enthusiastic.
+It’s ongoing.
 Characters check in with each other.
 They ask questions.
 They pay attention to body language and comfort.
 They show a realistic and healthy version of intimacy, one that acknowledges that desire and communication can (and should) go together.
+It’s a fantastic representation of Enthusiastic Consent.

 What is Enthusiastic Consent?

-Enthusiastic consent means seeking out a clear, positive “yes”—not just the absence of “no.” This model encourages partners to look for active participation, mutual excitement, and ongoing check-ins throughout an intimate experience.
+Enthusiastic consent means seeking out a clear, positive “yes” and not just the absence of “no.” This model encourages partners to look for active participation, mutual excitement, and ongoing check-ins throughout an intimate experience.

 Enthusiastic Consent looks like: